-Super soft and full of cinnamon – this Snickerdoodle recipe is sure to be a hit!
-They’re one of our all-time favorite cookie recipes and always get so many compliments!
+Super soft and full of cinnamon – this Snickerdoodle Cookie recipe is sure to be a hit!
+They’re one of our Most Requested cookie recipes and always get so many compliments!

 I LOVE Snickerdoodles!
 My family searched for the best Snickerdoodle recipe for a long time, and we finally found THE ONE.
 We’ve been using it for as long as I can remember now.
 It’s just as classic as our Favorite Chocolate Chip Cookies and Sugar Cookies recipes.